munificent/game-programming-patterns/book/introduction.markdown

 kept as simple as possible and don't represent good C++ style or usage.
 Read the code samples for the idea being expressed, not the code expressing it.

+In particular, the code is not written in "modern" -- C++11 or newer -- style.
+It does not use the standard library and rarely uses templates.
+This makes for "bad" C++ code, but I hope that by keeping it stripped down, it will be more approachable to people coming from C, Objective-C, Java, and other languages.

 To avoid wasting space on code you've already seen or that isn't relevant to the pattern, code will sometimes be omitted in examples.